shadowshadow725/RNN-MMR-Predictor/README.md

 ### Quantitative Measures
 <!-- A description and justification of the quantitative measure that you are using to evaluate your results.
 For some problems this will be straightforward.
 For others, please justify the measure that you chose. -->
+We don't think our model provides meanful results since the model is only outputing the most common target in our data.

 ## Justification of Results
 <!-- A justification that your implemented method performed reasonably, given the difficulty of the problem—or a hypothesis for why it doesn’t.
 This is extremely important.
 We are looking for an interpretation of the result.
 You may want to refer to your data summary and hyperparameter choices to make your argument. -->